dmoiseev22/PartnerHub/README.md

 3. Order Management: Facilitates adding items to the cart, creating orders (both standard and recommended products), and sending orders to the company.

 CONTRIBUTING
 We welcome contributions from the community.
-If you'd like to contribute to the CIS Partners App, please follow our Contribution Guidelines.
+If you'd like to contribute to the TradeHub, please follow our Contribution Guidelines.

 LICENSE
 This project is licensed under the MIT License.

-CONTACT
-For questions or inquiries, please contact Your Name.